RedMoon32/ShabeFramework/README.md

 ### Installation & Importing

-1. Just download this repo and put this folder into your project's root (or anywhere you want)
+1. Just copy ShabeFramework.h from src folder to your project
-2. Then you can include it in your project:
+2. Link PThread library in your building system
-`#include "Shabe/src/http_server.h`
-`#include "Shabe/src/http_structures.h"`
-`#include "Shabe/src/dispatcher.h`

 ### Usage